sieloffs/sieloffs.github.io/about.md

   <img src="images/Headshot.jpg" alt="Headshot" width="200">
 </p>

-I’m a Data Analyst with a passion for turning messy data into clear, actionable insights.
-I currently work on building scalable reporting and analytics solutions that support decision-making at the leadership level.
+I’m a Data Scientist with a passion for turning messy data into clear, actionable insights.
+I currently build scalable reporting and analytics solutions that support decision making at the leadership level.

-Over time, I’ve developed a strong interest in how data can be applied to sports especially in areas like MLB, NASCAR, and NHL analytics.
-On the side, I build personal projects that explore performance modeling, predictive analysis, and sports storytelling through data.
+My interest in data and sports goes back as far as I can remember.
+It started with tracking stats for “fake” wiffleball games in the backyard and eventually evolved into something I’ve carried into my career and personal projects.
+Over time, that curiosity turned into a deeper focus on understanding performance through numbers, patterns, and trends.

+Outside of data work, I’ve competed at a high level in both baseball (playing through college) and cycling, where I still race in local and regional mountain biking events.
+Those experiences continue to shape how I think about performance, competition, and the stories behind the numbers.

 ---

 ## What I’m Interested In

 - Sports analytics (MLB, NASCAR, NHL)
-- Machine learning and predictive modeling
+- Fantasy Sports/Gambling (I haven't figured out how to beat Vegas yet)
-- Data visualization and storytelling
+-
-- Building tools that make data more accessible

 ---